 - Host-parasite interactions

-- Vaccines against fungal infections
+- Vaccines against bacterial, viral and fungal infections

 - Molecular mechanisms of adjuvanticity